communitystack/www.communitystack.com/src/content/communities/zegist.md

 name: Zegist
 address: https://zegist.com
 category: Lifestyle
-title: Zegist.com — Read, Share and Make new Friends
+title: Zegist.com
 description: |-
-  Welcome to Zegist, your social community where you can read and share stories that
+  Get paid for sharing stories that matter to you on zegist.com.
+Make new friends, discuss
-    matter to you.
-Meet new friends, discuss your experiences and opinions anonymously and get support on Zegist.
+    your opinions openly or anonymously and enjoy conversations.
+Now with relationships, news, health, faith and funny gist.
-userCount: 2725
+userCount: 3097
 icon: zegist.png
 activity: very high
 language: en